 Carbon dioxide emissions are measured by weight, in grammes (g) and calculated by how much CO2 is emitted from the exhaust pipe per the distance driven, measured in kilometres (km).
 CO2 emission rates are usually displayed as (g/km).

-In a similar way to fridges being labelled with energy efficiency, data all new cars for sale now have to display a label showing the fuel consumption and CO2 emissions data.
+In a similar way to fridges being labelled with energy efficiency data, all new cars for sale now have to display a label showing the fuel consumption and CO2 emissions.

-The label should be on the car or nearby and anyone shopping for a car should look out for this and report it if it is missing.
+The label should be on the car or nearby and anyone shopping for a car should look out for this and report it if it’s missing.

 Alongside tackling climate change, making the air we breathe safer from pollutants has also come under scrutiny and car emissions are also targeted under Euro 6 standards as part of the Air Quality Directive.